dart-lang/language/working/augmentation-libraries/feature-specification.md

     `augmented = <expression>` assignment invokes the augmented setter with the value of the expression.

-    Augmenting setter declarations may also omit the body, in order to only augment the metadata or doc comments of the setter.
+    An augmenting setter declaration may have an empty body (`;`) in order to only augment the metadata or doc comments of the setter.
 In this case the body of the augmented setter is not altered.

     Synthetic setters cannot be augmented with metadata or doc comments.